vmware/vcf-security-and-compliance-guidelines/ransomware-resources/Practical-Ideas-for-Ransomware-Resilience.md

 ### Ecosystem Connectivity

 Large-scale, newsworthy attacks via management systems remind us that any other system or tool that has rights to change the virtual environment must be considered an administration method and protected accordingly.
-For example, vRealize Operations Manager can have connectors configured to allow the automatic rightsizing of a virtual machine.
+For example, VCF Operations can have connectors configured to allow the automatic rightsizing of a virtual machine.
 This is a powerful and easy-to-use management feature, but access to it should be considered carefully.
 If your organization doesn’t continuously right-size workloads it may be better to leave the connectors configured as read-only.

 ### Mythical Single Pane of Glass